Leoook/Info_Project_1/README.md

 Manages all registered expenses.

 Calculates how much each student must receive or reimburse.
-***combined with student***

 8.
 Feedback Class
 Allows a student to leave a rating on an activity (from 1 to 5 stars) and a comment.
 9.
 Statistics Class
-Calculates statistics on feedback (average grades, most appreciated activity, etc.).
-Highlights any problems (negative feedback, critical comments).
-Allows a student to leave a rating on an activity (from 1 to 5 stars) and a comment.
+Analyzes feedback data to calculate statistics such as average ratings, most appreciated activities, and trends in feedback.
+Identifies potential issues by highlighting negative feedback or critical comments.
+Works in conjunction with the Feedback Class to process and summarize feedback data.

 10.
 UserInterface Class